Clinical Epilepsy

 FDA Approval & Indications

-• FDA approved 1997 for drug-resistant focal epilepsy, age ≥4 years
+• FDA approved 1997 for drug-resistant focal/partial-onset seizures in patients ≥12 years; pediatric indication expanded to ≥4 years in 2017

 • Also FDA-approved for treatment-resistant depression (2005)